 - You plan to acquire 12 new clients a month.
 That means it will take you five and a half months to break even.

-Multiply your estimated monthly overhead expenses by how many months you’ll go without making money.
+To understand your overhead, multiply your estimated monthly expenses by the period of time (i.e., how many months) you’ll go without making money.
 The total represents your losses.

 Step 4: Pad your budget